Skip to content

 About Us

-In 1971, a Central Michigan University sophomore, Craig Slaight, was home from school in Cedar Springs for the summer.
+In 1971, a Central Michigan University sophomore, Craig Slaight, was home from school for the summer.
 He called up a few friends to ask if they thought a small community like Cedar Springs might support some sort of summer theater.
-The Kent Theatre had been converted from a live theater to a movie house, but Craig got permission from the owners to put on a stage show.
-He borrowed $75 from his parents, adapted a script from Edgar Lee Masters’ “Spoon River Anthology” and the Kent Theatre had its first live show since the 1920’s.
+The Kent Theatre had previously been converted from a live theatre to a movie house, but Craig got permission from the owners to put on a stage show.
+He borrowed $75 from his parents, adapted a script from Edgar Lee Masters’ Spoon River Anthology, and gave the Kent Theatre its first live show since the 1920s.

 Early in 1972, a core group of theater advocates met at the Kent Theatre and drew up the first Constitution and By-laws, chose the name Cedar Springs Community Players, and elected Craig Slaight as the first President.
-In 1976, with over 40 members, The Players incorporated as a non-profit group.
+In 1976, with over 40 members, The Players incorporated as a non-profit organization.

 Find us on Facebook – Cedar Springs Community Players